 In stark contrast, the inside was cool and inviting and a welcome respite from the stress just outside its door.
 To help replenish us from our intense journey, Rashid served us mint tea, gave us the wifi code and invited us to rest and enjoy the serenity.

 Matthew 7:7 (NLT) “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
-Keep on knocking, and the door will be opened to you.
+And keep on knocking, and the door will be opened to you.

 The fact is, we humans all hustle and bustle.
 Like an innocuous sign for a Riad, Gods grace is easy to miss, to overlook.
 And yet, He invites us all.
 As if each and every one of us has a reservation, He urges us to knock for the door WILL be opened.